 Part III draws on this more nuanced understanding of the need for national health reform to examine critically how such reform ought to allocate responsibilities between the states and the federal government.
 Roughly, the states should retain control over regulation while passing to the federal government responsibility for money—the taxes and spending necessary to finance reform.
-In so doing, the argument exploits the distinction, emphasized most powerfully by David Super, between fiscal and regulatory federalism.9 Evaluated against that baseline, the ACA is a mixed bag: it properly assumes control over money but also wrests more regulatory authority from states than necessary.10 At the same time, many Republican replacement plans are insufficiently sensitive to the states’ fiscal constraints and to their circumscribed taxing power.
+In so doing, the argument exploits the distinction, emphasized most powerfully by David Super, between fiscal and regulatory federalism.10 Evaluated against that baseline, the ACA is a mixed bag: it properly assumes control over money but also wrests more regulatory authority from states than necessary.11 At the same time, the leading Republican replacement plans are insufficiently sensitive to the states’ fiscal constraints and to their circumscribed taxing power.
 Unless the plans are revised, we may see the elimination of a federal solution combined with the retention of substantial obstacles to state action—or even the creation of new obstacles.
-In that event, the federalism narrative should be seen for what it is: constitutional rhetoric designed to mask a refusal to allow any level of government to achieve near-universal coverage.
+In that event, the federalism narrative should be seen for what it is: constitutional rhetoric that masks a refusal to allow any level of government to achieve near-universal coverage.

 Federal legislation is often considered necessary, first, to avoid a collective-action problem; second, to prevent states from imposing externalities on other states; or third, to correct for a political pathology at the state level.
 None of these justifications is adequate to support national health reform.

 Federal authority is sometimes justified as an effort to correct for political pathologies at the state level.
-The Voting Rights Act and other laws adopted pursuant to the Reconstruction Amendments, for example, reflect the fear that elected officials and voters in many states, especially in the South, will be systematically inattentive to the interests of minority groups.20 Perhaps federal control can assure that discrimination does not deprive those groups of a fair shot to make their voices heard.
+The Voting Rights Act and other laws adopted pursuant to the Reconstruction Amendments, for example, reflect the fear that elected officials and voters in many states, especially in the South, will be systematically inattentive to the interests of minority groups.22 Perhaps federal control can assure that discrimination does not deprive those groups of a fair shot to make their voices heard.

 It is perhaps possible to build a similar case for health reform.
-In 2013, only 13% of the non-elderly white population in the United States lacked health coverage, compared to 21% of the black population and 32% of the Hispanic population.21 Although the ACA afforded the states an opportunity to alleviate those disparities by expanding their Medicaid programs, nineteen states have refused to expand.
-In conventional economic terms, this resistance to expansion is inexplicable: the federal government will pay 100% of the costs of expansion in the early years, dropping to 90% by 2020.
-States are passing up billions of dollars in federal money financed, in part, by taxes on the states’ own residents.
-What’s more, Medicaid expansion boosts employment in the health sector, enables states to reduce spending on mental health services, and raises tax revenue by redirecting the consumption of low-income people toward goods that are subject to sales taxes.22
+In 2013, only 13% of the non-elderly white population in the United States lacked health coverage, compared to 21% of the black population and 32% of the Hispanic population.23 Although the ACA afforded the states an opportunity to alleviate those disparities by expanding their Medicaid programs, nineteen states have refused to expand.
+In conventional economic terms, this resistance is inexplicable: the federal government will pay 100% of the costs of expansion in the early years, dropping to 90% by 2020.24 States are passing up billions of dollars in federal money financed, in part, by taxes on the states’ own residents.
+What’s more, Medicaid expansion boosts employment in the health sector, enables states to reduce spending on mental health services, and raises tax revenue by redirecting the consumption of low-income people toward goods that are subject to sales taxes.25Figure 1.

-What explains, then, resistance to Medicaid expansion?
+What explains, then, the resistance to Medicaid expansion?
 Although opposition may speak to the states’ principled objections to health reform, it is difficult to ignore that the states with the darkest history of racial discrimination have resisted most staunchly.
 As Mark Hall has argued:

 This degree of pitched opposition by states to a major federal domestic initiative has not been seen since the civil rights era of the 1960s.
 Then, too, states opposed federal intervention (for integration) based on states’ rights principles.
 But, the true motives were patent.
 It is certainly possible that similar motives are among the mix of sentiments shared by at least some opponents of Medicaid expansion . . . .
-[Coverage] disparities suggest than politicians who oppose Medicaid expansion will do more damage to their black than their white constituencies.23
+[Coverage] disparities suggest that politicians who oppose Medicaid expansion will do more damage to their black than their white constituencies.26

 If racism has tainted states’ decisions pertaining to the post-ACA Medicaid expansion, that same racism might likewise have impeded the adoption of near-universal coverage at the state level.
 If so, the Medicaid example might be taken to offer evidence of the need to nationalize health reform—to take the decision out of the hands of states that cannot be trusted to make it fairly.

 But the case is harder to sustain than it may at first appear.
 State decisions about health reform may be inflected by insensitivity to minorities’ interest, but the same can be said in many other policy domains.
 Take education, for example.
 Many states can (and do) rely on property taxes to finance local schools.
 Wealthier communities get well-funded schools; poor and minority communities do not.
 Appalling as that may be, it is generally not thought sufficient to warrant a federal takeover of public schools.27 If it were, lingering discrimination would be reason enough to oust the states of their authority to tax and spend, spelling the end of federalism in any meaningful sense of the word.
 That kind of all-purpose justification is in serious tension with a constitutional system that remains committed to federalism, however imperfectly.

 In their attacks on the ACA, Republicans take aim at the federal regulations that, in their view, stymie the market, inflate the costs of health insurance, and limit consumer choice.
 But framing the ACA as a regulatory incursion obscures that it is not only—not even primarily—a regulatory statute.
 True, it creates a comprehensive suite of new rules for the (relatively small) individual insurance market.
 It also imposes some new rules (not many) on employer-sponsored plans.
 But what the ACA chiefly does is distribute tax revenue to the poor and near-poor to finance insurance coverage.
 The distribution comes in two main forms: first, through the Medicaid expansion, which benefits those below or near the poverty level; and second, through the subsidies available to those buying coverage in the individual market who make less than four times the poverty level.
 The regulations imposed on the individual market were thought necessary to assure the health of that market and to protect consumers, but they were in an important sense incidental.
 While the ACA does do a fair amount of regulating, it is mainly a spending program—and a large one at that.

 The Fielder court’s reasoning is not unassailable.
-Rick Hills, for one, has written persuasively about why an expansive view of ERISA preemption should be rejected.40 Even with the utmost sensitivity to state interests, however, the core of the Fourth Circuit’s decision appears sound.
+Rick Hills, for one, has written persuasively about why an expansive view of ERISA preemption should be rejected.43 Even with the utmost sensitivity to state interests, however, the core of the Fourth Circuit’s decision appears sound.
 If ERISA prevents a state from demanding that employers provide health insurance to their employees—and it does, at least under current case law—it should likewise prevent a state from imposing a substantial penalty on employers that choose not to.

 The Ninth Circuit seemed to acknowledge as much in Golden Gate Restaurant Association v.
-City and County of San Francisco,41 even as it distinguished Fielder in a somewhat strained effort to uphold a municipal pay-or-play ordinance.
-For the Ninth Circuit, distinctive features of the San Francisco ordinance left employers with “a meaningful alternative” to restructuring their employee-benefit plans.42 In particular, any tax penalty paid under the San Francisco ordinance would go toward a public program dedicated to residents whose employers did not offer health coverage.
-In the Ninth Circuit’s view, that gave employers a real choice: they could offer coverage directly (as a fringe benefit of employment) or indirectly (via an earmarked tax).43 An employer that chose the latter approach would have to make no changes at all to its employee benefit plan.
-As such, the court reasoned, ERISA did not preempt the ordinance.44
+City and County of San Francisco,44 even as it distinguished Fielder in a somewhat strained effort to uphold a municipal pay-or-play ordinance.
+For the Ninth Circuit, distinctive features of the San Francisco ordinance left employers with “a meaningful alternative” to restructuring their employee-benefit plans.45 In particular, any tax penalty paid under the San Francisco ordinance would go toward a public program dedicated to residents whose employers did not offer health coverage.
+In the Ninth Circuit’s view, that gave employers a real choice: they could offer coverage directly (as a fringe benefit of employment) or indirectly (via an earmarked tax).46 An employer that chose the latter approach would have to make no changes at all to its employee benefit plan.
+As such, the court reasoned, ERISA did not preempt the ordinance.47

 For all practical purposes, the resulting state of affairs gives the states little room to maneuver.
 The apparent circuit split notwithstanding, ERISA almost certainly preempts pay-or-play laws that impose substantial taxes on employers, at least where those taxes are not earmarked for use of particular employees.
-States could minimize the risk of preemption by limiting the size of the tax penalty; as Amy Monahan has argued, a small penalty arguably leaves employers with a real choice about whether to offer coverage.49 That was Massachusetts’s approach: it levied a small pay-or-play tax of $295 per employee.50 But a small tax does little to encourage employers to offer insurance or to finance a coverage expansion—and even a small tax might still be subject to preemption.
+States could minimize the risk of preemption by limiting the size of the tax penalty; as Amy Monahan has argued, a small penalty arguably leaves employers with a real choice about whether to offer coverage.52 That was Massachusetts’s approach: it levied a small pay-or-play tax of $295 per employee.53 But a small tax does little to encourage employers to offer insurance or to finance a coverage expansion—and even a small tax might still be subject to preemption.
 Alternatively, states could undertake the cumbersome, complex task of creating public health plans for employee use.
 Per Golden Gate, pay-or-play laws that earmark employer contributions might avoid ERISA preemption.